ITU's 160 anniversary

-Countries worldwide are taking significant strides to measure and mitigate GHG emissions from digital production and services.
+Countries worldwide are taking significant strides to measure and mitigate greenhouse gas (GHG) emissions from digital production and services.
 From France to Rwanda to Brazil, regulatory initiatives are shaping the future of environmental responsibility in the ICT sector.
 A 2024 ITU and World Bank report underscores the pivotal role of data in crafting effective emissions reduction policies.
 Comprehensive, country-based data on GHG emissions is crucial for informed climate action.
 ICT regulators play a central role in compiling and disseminating this critical information, enabling targeted interventions for a greener future.
 Learn more about how better data is needed to green digital transformation.

-Global Symposium for Regulators 2024 and Survey Results
+Global Symposium for Regulators 2024

 Global Symposium for Regulators and Global ICT Regulatory Outlook 2023